 This mitigation measure is implemented on an ongoing basis.
-The site has installed a meteorological station and conducts PM10 monitoring as part of construction activities.
-PM10 monitoring was conducted in 2020 and 2021 for excavation activities for Phase 13 (see Monitoring Report in Appendix).
-All paved surfaces are routinely swept, with supplemental sweepings added on a more frequent basis as dictated by weather conditions.
+The site has installed a meteorological station and conducts PM{10} monitoring as part of construction activities.
+In 2022, PM{10} monitoring was not required since there was no excavation.
+All paved surfaces are routinely swept, with supplemental sweeping added on a more frequent basis as dictated by weather conditions.
 All unpaved haul roads are watered as needed.
 All heavy equipment is maintained on a 250 operating hour interval, and all heavy trucks (e.g., roll-off trucks) undergo annual exhaust opacity testing as required by SCAQMD.